Emotional Shutdown, Numbness, and Dissociation

 The Cost of Staying Disconnected

-• Difficulty feeling connected in relationships
+• Feeling disconnected in relationships

 • Trouble making decisions

-• A sense of living on autopilot
+• Living on autopilot

 • Feeling separate from your body